genuinetools/reg/README.md

 ### Generating Static Website for a Registry

-`reg` bundles HTTP server that periodically generates static website with list of registry images and serves it to the web.
+`reg` bundles a HTTP server that periodically generates a static website with a list of registry images and serves it to the web.

 It will run vulnerability scanning if you have a [CoreOS Clair](https://github.com/coreos/clair) server set up and pass the url with the `--clair` flag.

-It is possible to run `reg server` just as one time static generator.
+It is possible to run `reg server` just as a one time static generator.
-`--once` flag makes `server` exit after it builds HTML listing.
+`--once` flag makes the `server` command exit after it builds the HTML listing.

 There is a demo at [r.j3ss.co](https://r.j3ss.co).